Tgure/ngx-loggly-logger/README.md

-# angular2-loggly-logger
+# ngx-loggly-logger

 ## Description
-Simple library to log to loggly in Angular2
+Simple library to log to loggly in Angular

 ## Installation

 To install follow this procedure:

-1. __npm install angular2-loggly-logger --save__
+1. __npm install ngx-loggly-logger --save__
 2. Add __LogglyService__ import to your __@NgModule__ like example below
     ```js
     import { NgModule } from '@angular/core';
     import { BrowserModule } from '@angular/platform-browser';
     import { MyTestApp } from './my-test-app';
-    import { LogglyService } from 'angular2-loggly-logger';
+    import { NgxLogglyModule } from 'ngx-loggly-logger';

     @NgModule({
         providers:    [ LogglyService ],